goetzpf/bash-dirstack/README.rst

   dscdpush [DIR]        : If DIR is given, go to DIR and put it on the top of the
                           directory stack.
-If DIR is not given, push the current working directory on top of directory stack. dsc DIR               : An alias for dspushcd. dspushcd DIR          : Put the current working directory on the stack and change to DIR. dsput DIR             : Put directory DIR on top of the directory stack but do not change the current working directory. dspop                 : Remove top of the directory stack and go to that
+If DIR is not given, push the current working directory on top of directory stack. dsp [DIR]             : An alias for dspushcd. dspush [DIR]          : An alias for dspushcd. dspushcd [DIR]        : Put the current working directory on the top of the directory stack.
+Then, if DIR is given, go to directory DIR. dsput DIR             : Put directory DIR on top of the directory stack but do not change the current working directory. dspop                 : Remove top of the directory stack and go to that